gvwilson/thirdbit/src/ideas/nwit.md

 1. Grabinger et al 2023: "On the perception of graph layouts" <https://onlinelibrary.wiley.com/doi/10.1002/smr.2599> uses eye tracking to explore how programmers look at graphs (which in turn has implications for how we ought to lay them out)

-1. Tan et al 2024: "How to Gain Commit Rights in Modern Top Open Source Communities?" <https://arxiv.org/abs/2405.01803>
+1. Tan et al 2024: "How to Gain Commit Rights in Modern Top Open Source Communities?" <https://arxiv.org/abs/2405.01803> Constructs a taxonomy of committer qualifications with 26 codes categorized into nine themes.

 1. Sun et al 2024: "AI Coders Are Among Us: Rethinking Programming Language Grammar Towards Efficient Code Generation" <https://arxiv.org/abs/2404.16333> Designs a new grammar for Python that maintains the same AST for backward compatibility but reduces token usage for LLMs.
 I'm still deeply ambivalent about LLMs for coding, but I think we're going to see a lot more of pre-existing tools being reshaped so that they work better.